monnie26/custom_code/README.md

 ##Editing the file

-It's a ,arkdown file in this repository.
+It's markdown file in this repository.